 The Office for Institutional Diversity would like to extend a warm welcome and an immense thank you to veterans who have joined or are seeking to join the Boston College family through employment or as a student.
 We have compiled the following list of resources to assist you in the areas of employment and/or accessibility.
 Please contact our office if you have any questions or are having trouble viewing/accessing the information on our page.
-The U.S. Veterans Education Benefits page can be used to answer questions surrounding student enrollment and student financial aid should be directed here.
+The U.S. Veterans Education Benefits page can be used to answer questions surrounding student enrollment and student finanacial aid.

 Resources for Veterans

 The Boston College Veterans Alumni Network (BCVAN) - was established in 2011 to honor the University’s servicemen and women and to strengthen the bonds among alumni, veterans, and the greater BC community.

 The BC Law School Veterans Association - is comprised of students and faculty that are currently on active or reserve duty with the U.S. Armed Forces, were previously on active or reserve duty, interested in serving in the U.S. Armed Forces or are just interested in military-legal related topics and issues.

 The Boston College Veterans Memorial - This website contains a database of Boston College alumni veterans who died in the line of military duty and are honored on the Boston College Veterans Memorial.

 VDHSCBS - The Veteran-Directed Home and Community-Based Services (VD-HCBS) Program serves Veterans of any age who are determined by the Veterans Administration to be at risk of institutional placement.

 Notice of Nondiscrimination - Boston College is an affirmative action/equal opportunity employer.

 Job Opportunities - Information about applying for job opportunities at Boston College, as well as open listings for internal and external candidates.